alco-company/mortimer-bellis/WORKLOG.md

 * add link to mortimer.pro/help
 * add translation for uploading invoices
 * don't repeat project name on invoice header
+* infinity scroll on mobile - all over actually

 ### 24/10/2024